cloudgraphdev/cli/README.md

 ```

 <br />

-Do the same thing but also include the EBS volume that is the boot disk for each EC2 instance
+Do the same thing but also include the `EBS Volume` that is the boot disk for each `EC2 instance`:

 ```graphql
 query {